gauri54dam/DecisionTreeClassification-Regression/README.md

  a) Split the dataset into training and test dataset 80:20

- b) Create a decision tree model for classification and prediction in python class format.
+ b) Create a decision tree model for prediction in python class format.
 Fit the model using training dataset.
 Show the model and provide proper interpretation on each node split.

  c) Predict the house prices using the test dataset, and provide the performance metrics.